SpartzInc/automation_object/docs/blue_prints/element_level_keys.md

 __Expecting__: TrueClass

-__Requirements__: Expects only true otherwise don't define multiple, very unnecessary.
+__Requirements__: Expects only true otherwise don't define multiple, unnecessary to do so.

-__Description__: Use this when you need to define sets of elements.
+__Description__: Use this when you need to define an Array of elements.
 Elements can be Element Hashes or Element Arrays.
 Use [define_elements_by](#define_elements_by) when you want to have element hashes instead of arrays.

 __Example__: